-Yep, our little island now boasts over nearly 400 commercial vineyards and our English sparkling wine is said to be better that France’s champagne, of which the former is partly due to the world’s increasing warmth.
+Yep, our little island now boasts over 400 commercial vineyards and our English sparkling wine is said to be better that France’s champagne, of which the former is partly due to the world’s increasing warmth.
 While the climate crisis is nothing to feel positive about, we may as well go into the apocalypse with a glass of the good stuff in our hand and the fear of impending doom numbed.
 With that in mind, here are 5 IDEAL must-visit vineyards in England and Wales.

 NEW HALL VINEYARDS, CHELMSFORD FOR SPARKLING WINE

 As we said above, English sparkling wine has had a great few years, that’s for sure.
 Once confined to the dustbin deals and house sections of the menu, its surge in popularity has seen it preferred to French champagne in blind taste tests of late.
 According to expert opinion, Essex has Britain’s best terroir, boasting almost perfect conditions for growing the grapes used in champagne-style sparkling wine.

 To enjoy some fine fizz direct from grape to glass, head to New Hall Vineyards – one of the oldest and largest English vineyards.
 It was first established all the way back in 1969 by the Greenwood family and still belongs to the family, with the second and third generations of the clan now at the barrel.
 Throughout the Spring and Summer, group tours and tutored wine tastings are available – there’s even a cheese platter to soak it all up.
 Bliss.